 Building Your Procurement and Sourcing Function for Scale

-So you’ve decided you need to up your procurement and sourcing game in order to improve the bottom line at your mid-market company.
+So you’ve decided you need to up your procurement and strategic sourcing game in order to improve the bottom line at your mid-market company.
 Usually, that’s a decision that’s heavily driven by a need to achieve economies of scale as you grow, so a prime consideration in starting the function, or improving the one you have, is that it be able to scale along with your company’s growth.

 In part one of this two part series I discussed some of the growing pains midmarket companies experience that indicate a need to focus more resources on procurement and sourcing.
 So, how should you resource the function to solve for those?
 What people do you bring in?
 Should your team be in-house, or external?
 What impact does the ever-improving suite of P2P, sourcing and spend management tools have on your decisions?